Towards Anytime Optical Flow Estimation with Event Cameras: Method

-In the horizontal direction in Fig.~\ref{fig:overview}, SMR continuously estimates optical flow at each time step.
-In general, SMR serves as a motion-updating module in both spatial and temporal dimensions.
-Within the same layer in the horizontal direction, SMR modules leverage shared weights, while in the vertical direction, different SMR weights are used due to varying input resolutions and channel numbers.
-In general, the number of SMRs is equal to the number of levels for spatial refinement of the optical flow estimation. \textbf{Time-dense feature warping.} Unlike other methods~\cite{wuLightweightEventbasedOptical2022, liu2023tma} that rely on the assumption of uniform motion between two ground truth flow, our approach can handle variations in motion speeds throughout the entire UVG period.
-In each warping step, we use the dense temporal optical flow estimation of the previous level to warp the features of each time step.
+\textbf{Time-dense feature warping.} Unlike other methods~\cite{wu2024lightweight, liu2023tma} that rely on the assumption of linear motion between two ground-truth flows, our approach can handle non-linear motion throughout the entire UVG period.
+As depicted in Figure \ref{fig:overview}, during each warping iteration, the dense temporal optical flow from the preceding level is employed to warp the features of the current level at each time step.
 This structure guarantees consistent prediction patterns of optical flow for each resolution level and time step (SMR modules at the same level are using shared weights), implicitly providing SMR modules with the ability to predict optical flow at the current time step.
-By implementing this approach, we only need to supervise the final output $\mathbf{V}_{0,B-1}$ for implicit monitoring of optical flow at intermediate time steps.
+By implementing this approach, we only need to supervise the final output $\mathbf{F}_{0,B-1}$ for implicit monitoring of optical flow at intermediate time steps.